Top 10 Things To Do In Hawaii

 Further reading: The Best Hikes In Hawaii.

-Squeezed by the tallest sea cliffs in the world and the Pacific Ocean, the Kalaupapa Peninsula on Molokai is not only a place of dramatic natural beauty, but it’s also the site of a tragic episode in modern Hawaiian history.
-In an effort to curb the spread of the leprosy virus, the peninsula became a (forced) quarantine zone for victims of the disease between 1866 to 1969.
-When a cure was discovered, patients were free to leave but some stayed in the only home they’ve ever known.
-These days, only a dozen or so residents live in Kalaupapa National Historical Park but this is no ordinary park!
-Visitors making the trip down via a sensational hike, mule ride or small-prop plane, are required to receive a special permit to enter the former leper colony.
+Squeezed by the tallest sea cliffs in the world and the Pacific Ocean, the Kalaupapa Peninsula on Molokai is not only a place of dramatic natural beauty.
+But it’s also the site of a tragic episode in modern Hawaiian history.
+In an effort to curb the spread of the leprosy virus, the peninsula became a (forced) quarantine zone for victims of the disease between 1866 and 1969.
+Patients were free to leave when a cure was discovered, but some stayed in the only home they’d ever known.
+These days, only a dozen or so residents live in Kalaupapa National Historical Park, but this is no ordinary park!
+Visitors making the trip down via a sensational hike, mule ride, or small-prop plane are required to receive a special permit to enter the former leper colony.
 What’s on the menu?
 Uncover the remarkable story of Kalaupapa as you visit key sites in the village and head to Kalawao on the rugged windward side of the peninsula for spectacular views of Molokai’s Pali Coast.

 Kalaupapa Overlook - Molokai - Hawaii